 The Company adopted FASB ASC Topic 820, Fair Value Measurements ("ASC Topic 820").
-ASC Topic 820 clarifies the definition of fair value, prescribes methods for measuring fair value, and establishes a fair value hierarchy to classify the inputs used in measuring fair value as follows:
+ASC Topic 820 clarifies the definition of determines fair value prescribes methods for measuring based on assumptions that market participants would use in pricing an asset or liability in the principal or most advantageous market.
+When considering market participant assumptions in fair value and establishes measurements, the following fair value hierarchy to classify distinguishes between observable and unobservable inputs, which are categorized in one of the inputs used in measuring fair value as follows: following levels: